CallMeMichal/CallMeMichal/README.md

 - 👋 Hi I'm Michał
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning java and c++
+- 🌱 C# and clean architecture

 If you want , take a look on my current project.